-The webinar, an examination of the end-to-end supply chain and the real value of port digitisation, was the latest in PTI’s series of discussions concerning the biggest macro and technologically issues the maritime industry is facing.
+The webinar, an examination of the end-to-end supply chain and the real value of port digitalisation, was the latest in PTI’s series of discussions concerning the biggest macro and technologically issues in the maritime industry.

 It focused largely on what ports can do to bridge the gap between different supply chain stakeholders and the potential of port community systems, as well as the lasting effects of the COVID-19 pandemic.

-Essentially, port digitisation means placing the port at the centre of a wider digital ecosystem, where all systems around the world are connected and can communicate with one another.
+Essentially, port digitalisation means placing the port at the centre of a wider digital ecosystem, where all systems around the world are connected and can communicate with one another.

 When done properly, this can increase visibility and help ports and all supply chain stakeholders collaborate and cut waste.